Visualieyes/hamiltonian-paths/README.md

 - Python Programming Lanugage (3.7): Python is widely used, well supported, and extremely readable.
 When solving with complex problems that involve multiple chunks of information, a highly-readable programming language will increase the cognitive resources available to focus solving the problem rather than on syntax and code.
 - Networkx: Objects and Methods for constructing, initalizing, and accessing a random graph.
 - MatPlotLib: Methods to display a visual representation of the graph.
 - Pyquil: A well supported, open-source framework for quantum computing that allows you to leverage a QVM (quantum virtual machine) in order to run quantum code on a classical computer.
-It's recommended to pip install this moduke into a virtual environment.
+It's recommended to pip install this module into a virtual environment.